catwrightb/UnSorterProgram/README.md

 # UnSorterProgram
- Program which produces unsorted txt files using the Josephus Problem.
+ GUI Program which produces unsorted txt files using the Josephus Problem.